Skip to main content

 Will it ever be mandatory to join the Digital Planning Directory?

-Joining the Digital Planning Directory is voluntary at this stage.
-However, we warmly welcome digital service providers to join the Directory to help create a ‘One Stop Shop’ for state-of-the-art digital planning solutions.
+Joining the Digital Planning Directory is voluntary.
+However, we warmly welcome digital service providers and education and training providers to join the Directory to help create a “one-stop shop” for state-of-the-art digital planning solutions.

 Eligibility

-Who can be listed in the Digital Planning Directory?
+Who can be listed in the Directory’s Service Provider Listing?

-To be listed in the Directory, providers must have a valid legal status and possess relevant digital expertise in the service areas covered by the Directory.
+To be listed in the Directory, digital planning service providers must have a valid legal status and possess relevant digital expertise in the service areas covered by the Directory.

 Legal Status